Question

 Answer

-If Zendesk is running slow and there are no active Service Incidents, you'll want to do some troubleshooting of your own.
+If Zendesk is running slow and there are no active service incidents, you can try some troubleshooting on your own.

 First, identify the root cause of the issue.
 Is it a network connectivity issue?
 A hardware issue?
 Or maybe a browser or software issue?

-To do this, consider what is different from when you work at the office.
-Are you on a different computer or device?
+To do this, consider what's different from when you work at the office.
+Are you using a different computer or device?
 Are you on a different network?
 Do you have different extensions or apps running?

 Pinpoint the issue by running some tests: